Police: Dubuque man faked social media threats about school violence that prompted delays

-A Dubuque man is accused of using a pair of phones to create social media messages about plans to commit violence at a local school.
+A Dubuque man is accused of using a pair of phones to create social media messages about plans to commit violence at a local school in January.

 Police on Jan.
 13 began investigating a threat against Thomas Jefferson Middle School in Dubuque that was posted on a popular local Facebook page, according to court documents.
 The threat, allegedly made via the Snapchat app, involved one person warning another not to go to Jefferson or the Alternative Learning Center the next day.